 The normal minimum entry requirement for undergraduate degree courses is the possession of 4 GCSE's (Grade C/4 or above) that must include Maths and English, and a minimum of 2 A Levels (or equivalent Level 3 qualifications).
-The current UCAS Tariff requirements for entry to this course are published in the prospectus and on the UW website https://www.worc.ac.uk/journey/a-z-of-courses.html.
+The current UCAS Tariff requirements for entry to this course are published in the prospectus and on the UW website Criminology BA (Hons) Website Page.
 Students with few or no formal qualifications should contact the Registry Admissions Office with details of their age, any work undertaken, including caring or organised voluntary work, and any other relevant experience gained since leaving school.